Plano tool - Web Application

 Problem

-For the past 10 + years the planogram process is completely outsourced to a third-party vendor based out of the US.
-The vendor uses CAD drawing software for drawing planograms and their internal web app for printing PDFs and other reporting needs.
+For over 10 years the planogram process was completely outsourced to a third-party vendor based in the US.
+The vendor used CAD drawing software for planograms and an internal web app for printing PDFs and other reporting needs.
+The challenges with the old tools were scalability, performance, and lack of collaboration.

 Solution